Cantera/cantera/doc/sphinx/compiling/config-options.rst

 * ``python_array_home``: [ ``/path/to/python_array_home`` ]
-    If NumPy was installed using the ``--home`` option, set this to the home directory for NumPy for Python 2.
+    If NumPy was installed using the ``--home`` option, set this to the home directory for NumPy for Python.

     - default: ``''``

 .. _python-prefix:

 * ``python_prefix``: [ ``/path/to/python_prefix`` ]
-    Use this option if you want to install the Cantera Python 2 package to an alternate location.
+    Use this option if you want to install the Cantera Python package to an alternate location.
 On Unix-like systems, the default is the same as the ``prefix`` option.
 If the ``python_prefix`` option is set to the empty string or the ``prefix`` option is not set, then the package